aphilippartd/computeless-rag/README.md

 ## 5. Testing the Computeless RAG Tool 🧪

-Now that our Computeless RAG Tool is successfully deployed, let's go ahead and test it.
+Now that the Computeless RAG Tool is successfully deployed, let's go ahead and test it.

-### 5.1 Populating our Pinecone index
+### 5.1 Populating the Pinecone index
-In order to test our tool, we need to populate some data in our Pinecone database.
+In order to test the tool, we need to populate some data in the Pinecone database.
 In order to do so, we have deployed a mutation called `embedContext`.
-Let's add a few entries in our Pinecone index.
+Let's add a few entries in the Pinecone index.

 1. Navigate to the AWS AppSync console
 2. Select the API you just deployed.
 It should be named `ComputelessRagApi`